 We encourage you to enter online, but you can also enter by email or post.
 Just download the entry form and print it out.
 Send your entry by email to email@example.com or post to 'little BIG idea Competition', Level 6, 321 Exhibition St, Melbourne VIC 3000.

-From the highest-scoring ideas, the judges will select four finalists from each of the three categories (grade 3-4, grade 5-6 and year 7-8) to join us in Sydney to compete for the top prize.
+From the highest-scoring ideas, the judges will select four finalists from each of the three categories (grade 3-4, grade 5-6 and year 7-8).

 But right now, get your thinking cap on, grab a pen and paper and find a quiet place to do some serious idea-coming-up-with.
 Have fun and good luck!